Updated: 21st November, 2023

-Are you thinking of having an elopement in Scotland?
+Are you thinking of having a Scotland elopement?

 Scotland has it all for anyone seeking an adventure: ancient castles, huge waterfalls, endless valleys sweeping through the mountains, peaceful lochs, ancient towns.
 The list goes on!

-Eloping in Scotland sounds great!
+Eloping to Scotland sounds great!
 But how do I start planning?

-This guide to Scottish elopements has been written with you in mind.
-It contains everything you need to know to start planning.
+This guide to Scotland elopements has been written with you in mind.
+It contains everything you need to know to start planning and will give you some great elopement ideas too.

 Read further for how to elope in Scotland